 Check out Teaching Generation Text: Using Cell Phones to Enhance Learning for more ideas about thinking outside the ban to harness the power of student-owned devices for learning including policies, contracts, management ideas, and research.

-You have read this article Cell phone ban / phones in Education with the title Not good for the gander?.
-You can bookmark this page URL https://machining33.blogspot.com/2012/08/not-good-for-gander.html.
+with the title Not good for the gander?.
+You can bookmark this page URL http://machining33.blogspot.com/2012/08/not-good-for-gander.html.
 Thanks!

 No comment for "Not good for the gander?"